 First, we need to identify the parties.
-In any corporate acquisition you will have the buyer who is looking to acquire one or more businesses that are operated and owned by another business.
-The seller, which may be referred to as the “target” or “target-corporation” may wish to be disposing of the business in exchange for some type or form of consideration, or merge in some way with the buyer.
-Broadly stated, the buyer may wish to purchase the stock of the target corporation, or acquire the assets of the corporation.
+In any corporate acquisition, you will have the buyer who is looking to acquire one or more businesses that are operated and owned by another business.
+The seller, which may be referred to as the “target” or “target corporation” may wish to be disposing of the business in exchange for some type or form of consideration, or merge in some way with the buyer.
+Broadly stated, the buyer may wish to purchase the stock of the target corporation or acquire the assets of the corporation.
 Thus, in general, you can consider the purchase options to be a stock purchase or asset purchase of the target.
 Furthermore, there is the possibility that the acquisition could be a hostile acquisition.
-A hostile acquisition involves the acquisition of a publicly held company, like Wal Mart.
+A hostile acquisition involves the acquisition of a publicly held company, like Wal-Mart.
 The acquisition begins without any agreement between the purchaser and the target corporation.
 It is possible that through a hostile acquisition, the target may not even wish to be acquired or purchased by the buyer.

-It is likely that the single most important factor in an acquisition will be the consideration to be paid or consideration received by target (property, stock and other items could be used as consideration).
-Thereafter, an important issue to consider and understand is whether the shareholders of the target corporation plan to or wish to have an equity ownership in the combined entity after the acquisition is completed, or if such shareholders wish to sell their entire ownership interest in exchange for a cash payment or other financial benefit.
-This issue will likely dictate the overall consideration involved and will, in many respects, control the overall structure of the transaction as well as the characterization of the transaction for tax purposes (taxable versus tax free).
-For example, if the parties wished to have a tax free reorganization, a common theme in a tax free reorganization is continuing ownership interest in the combined business by the previous shareholders of the target business.
+It is likely that the single most important factor in an acquisition will be the consideration to be paid or consideration received by the target (property, stock, and other items could be used as consideration).
+Thereafter, an important issue to consider and understand is whether the shareholders of the target corporation plan to or wish to have equity ownership in the combined entity after the acquisition is completed, or if such shareholders wish to sell their entire ownership interest in exchange for a cash payment or other financial benefit.
+This issue will likely dictate the overall consideration involved and will, in many respects, control the overall structure of the transaction as well as the characterization of the transaction for tax purposes (taxable versus tax-free).
+For example, if the parties wished to have a tax-free reorganization, a common theme in a tax-free reorganization is continuing ownership interest in the combined business by the previous shareholders of the target business.
 The transaction may only be able to qualify as a tax-free reorganization if a substantial portion of the consideration paid is the stock of acquiring corporation, or perhaps the stock of the acquiring corporation’s parent.
-Thus, consider whether or not the target shareholders receiving shares of the acquiring corporation would be practical if in fact the some or all of the target shareholders wished to receive cash consideration for their ownership interests.
+Thus, consider whether or not the target shareholders receiving shares of the acquiring corporation would be practical if in fact some or all of the target shareholders wished to receive cash consideration for their ownership interests.
 This example illustrates how the goals and wishes of the parties involved can dictate the transaction structure and thus the tax implications to the parties.

 The above article has been prepared by John McGuire of The McGuire Law Firm.
-As a tax and business attorney, Mr. McGuire’s practice is focused on tax planning, tax matters before the IRS and business transactions from business start-ups & formation, to business contracts & acquisitions.
+As a tax and business attorney, Mr. McGuire’s practice is focused on tax planning, tax matters before the IRS, and business transactions from business start-ups & formation, to business contracts & acquisitions.
 You can schedule a free consultation with a business attorney at The McGuire Law Firm by calling 720-833-7705.